Seatis/my-teaching-materials/tools-and-coding/command-line/README.md

 ---
   - create a repo on github
-      - under greenfox-velox organisation and the repo name should be your github username
+      - under your class organisation and the repo name should be your github username
   - clone it on your system using command line
   - your working directory should look like this
       - home